Skip to main content

 Common Disqualifiers

-• Source-of-funds not clearly documented
+• Source-of-funds inadequately documented or inconsistent

-• Misrepresentation or omission on application
+• Misrepresentation or material omission on any part of the application

 Approved Agents